Thermomix

-The Thermomix is a multi-purpose kitchen appliance made by the Vorwerk Corporate Group.
+The Thermomix is a multi-purpose kitchen appliance of the Multicooker type made by Vorwerk.
 The current Thermomix has a heating element, a motor for fast or slow blending and stirring, and a weighing scale.
 The functions can be accessed simultaneously to carry out steaming, emulsifying, blending, precise heating, mixing, milling, whipping, kneading, chopping, weighing, grinding and stirring.
 The 2014 Thermomix TM5 also has a touchscreen with a guided mode which allows the user to follow recipes step by step.

-"Thermomix" is a hybrid word derived from Greek "thermo" (heating) and English "mix".
+Thermomix is a hybrid word derived from thermo- ('heating', from Greek θερμός thermós 'hot') and mix.
 In Italy and Portugal, it is sold under the trademark Bimby.

 History

 The Thermomix was derived from a mixer series from Vorwerk originally called "VKM5", in 1961.
 It had seven functions: stirring, kneading, chopping, grating, mixing, milling and juicing.
-The justification for the development of the heating element comes from the managing director of Vorwerk France, who around 1970 came up with the idea of designing a machine that could simultaneously blend and cook, to make thickened soups and baby food, popular in France.
-In 1971 the original Thermomix VM 2000 was launched on the market – first in France, later in Spain and Italy.
+The justification for the development of the heating element comes from the managing director of Vorwerk France, who, around 1970, came up with the idea of designing a machine that could simultaneously blend and cook, to make thickened soups and baby food, popular in France.
+In 1971, the original Thermomix VM 2000 was launched on the market – first in France, later in Spain and Italy.

 The bright orange VM 2200 followed, with the ability to keep dishes hot or cold.
 The TM3300, the first version named "Thermomix", was released in 1985, with a white finish and having the mixing bowl lower than the previous model.

-The next model, the Thermomix TM21, was released in 1996, with a bigger bowl, integrated weighing scale and a more modern appearance.TM5 incorporates digital technologies, and allows "guided cooking" using proprietary memory chips to provide settings and cooking instructions, and a touch screen instead of the buttons and knobs of previous models.
+The next model, the Thermomix TM21, was released in 1996, with a bigger bowl, integrated weighing scale and a more modern appearance.
+TM5 incorporates digital technologies, and allows "guided cooking" using proprietary memory chips to provide settings and cooking instructions, and a touch screen instead of the buttons and knobs of previous models.

 The chronology of Thermomix models is as follows: